javiesp/javi-blog-astro/src/data/blog/how-to-add-latex-equations-in-blog-posts.md

 ## Instructions

-In this section, you will find instructions on how to add support for LaTeX in your Markdown files for AstroPaper.
+In this section, you will find instructions on how to add support for LaTeX in your Markdown files for NSC.

 1. Install the necessary remark and rehype plugins by running: